LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Configure Secrets

-!!! tip "Secrets are Common"
+!!! tip "Secrets can be used for Other Apps"
     * There are 6 Secrets that must be added to your fork of LoopWorkspace
     * These Secrets work for any branch in your fork (main or dev, for example)
     * These same Secrets would be added to your fork of a repository for [Other Apps](gh-other-apps.md)